wubet/amharic-english-machine-translation-transformer-baseline/README.md

 cd amharic-english-machine-translation-transformer-baseline
 ```
 Clone the "tf-transformer
-" repository that is a TensorFlow 2.x implementation of Transformer model (Attention is all you need) for Neural Machine Translation (NMT).
-Authored by Chao ji.
+" repository that is a TensorFlow 2.x implementation of Transformer model (Attention is all you need) for Neural Machine Translation (NMT) authored by Chao ji.

 using SSH command.
 ```buildoutcfg